 The City of Birmingham has the following measures in place to help prevent the spread of Coronavirus:

-- Upcoming regularly scheduled meetings for the City of Birmingham may be conducted virtually (online and/or by phone) until further notice, due to health concerns surrounding Coronavirus/COVID-19 under the Governor of Michigan’s Executive Orders.
+- Upcoming regularly scheduled meetings for the City of Birmingham may be conducted virtually (online and/or by phone) until further notice, due to health concerns surrounding Coronavirus/COVID-19.
 You can also watch many City meetings on your local cable access channel and by web streaming as was done previously.
 Find information about upcoming virtual meetings at www.bhamgov.org/participate.

-Parking Update: Enjoy free parking in the City’s parking structures through December 31, 2020.
-Hand sanitizer stations are being installed throughout the City’s parking structures.
-In addition, to help reduce financial burdens for employees, monthly permit holders may pay a one-time reduced fee of $100 by November 30, 2020 to retain their status as a monthly parker through December 31, 2020.
+- Parking Update: Enjoy free parking in the City’s parking structures through March 31, 2021.
+Hand sanitizer stations are available throughout the City’s parking structures.
+In addition, to help reduce financial burdens for employees, monthly permit holders may pay a one-time reduced fee of $100 by November 30, 2020 to retain their status as a monthly parker through March 31, 2021.
 The City has allocated funds to aggressively promote and develop marketing to increase awareness and adoption of the ParkMobile parking application, which enables contact-free parking.
-With the stay home order now lifted, fees for on-street parking resumed on June 8, 2020.

-City offices continue to service the public, however the Municipal Building and Department of Public Services remain closed as we prepare to engage with the public.
+- City offices continue to service the public, however the Municipal Building and Department of Public Services remain closed.
 Forms and payments may be submitted 24/7 via the drop box located behind City Hall.
 As part of the City's operational relief efforts, most City forms, applications and payment submissions are also available at www.bhamgov.org/formsandpayments.
 Residents are encouraged to contact any department requiring assistance via phone or email.
 Visit www.bhamgov.org/contacts to view a list of departmental contact numbers for services needed.